This week inHusker history

 1932: The baseball season appears to be a likely casualty as Depression-era hard times hit the Athletic Department amid a slump in football revenues.

 1937: Spring drills begin for the Huskers under new coach Biff Jones.

 1942: Seventy-five players report as spring drills begin under new coach Glenn Presnell.

 1947: The Big Six conference gets ready to grow to seven as it agrees to admit Colorado.
 The move creates an annual border-state clash between the Huskers and Buffaloes, teams that last met in 1907.
 The league's decision to change its formal name to Mid-West Conference would soon be reversed – and in an odd twist, it could be said that CU moved from the Big Seven to the Big Seven. | NU-CU series

-1962: Dick Monroe, an assistant coach during Bill Jennings five-year tenure at Nebraska, joins the staff at Idaho, whose new head coach is another former NU assistant, Dee Andros.
+1962: Dick Monroe, an assistant coach during Bill Jennings five-year tenure at Nebraska, joins the staff at Idaho, whose new head coach is another former Husker assistant, Dee Andros.

-1967: Bob Devaney re-evaluates his offense in the aftermath of the Sugar Bowl drubbing and considers adding the I formation to NUs existing mix of formations: unbalanced T, pro-style and spread.
+1967: Bob Devaney re-evaluates his offense in the aftermath of the Sugar Bowl drubbing and considers adding the I formation to the existing mix of unbalanced T, pro-style and spread.

-«2002: Traditionalists cringe at the announcement of a pending redesign* of Husker uniforms.
-With the unveiling still months away, fans are left to guess how extensive the redo will be.
-The new look would be scrapped after just one season.
+2002: Traditionalists cringe at the announcement of a pending redesign of Nebraskas football uniforms.
+With the unveiling still several months away, fans are left to guess how extensive the redo will be.
+(The new look would be scrapped after just one season.)

 2007: Former Husker, Packer and Steeler Lloyd Voss dies in Pittsburgh at age 65.
 Also, Bill Callahans agent hopes for a contract extension for the head coach, who has just taken the Huskers to their first January bowl since the 2001 season.